damiankryzia71/gazebo-lidar/README.md

 Attach it to any model and rebuild the PX4 simulation using that model.
 The LiDAR data should now start streaming.

 ### 4. Confirm data is being streamed.
-To confirm that the LiDAR data is being streamed, read the GStreamer pipeline by opening a new terminal and running:
+To confirm that the LiDAR data is being streamed, read the GStreamer pipeline by opening a new terminal and running (adjust the port as necessary):
 ```bash
 gst-launch-1.0 -v udpsrc port=5601 caps="application/octet-stream" ! fakesink dump=true
 ```